RAHULRAANU/NodeBAckend-User-Userdetail/README.md

-# Node JS Backend-user & user Detail
+# Node JS Backend - Employee & Employee Detai
 User And User_Detail Schema , Genereation Of token, populate with User This repository contains a Node.js backend application for managing user records and their details.
 The backend provides API endpoints to perform CRUD (Create, Read, Update, Delete) operations on user data.
 It serves as a foundation for building applications that require user management functionality.